v4iv/theleakycauldronblog/src/pages/blog/requesting-user-details-from-jwt-in-django-oauth-toolkit.md

 ### The API Path

 Now that the tough part is over we'll write the URL Path for the API.
-In your `urls.py` add the following url pattern.
+In your `urls.py` add the following URL pattern.

 ```python
 urlpatterns = [